onfido/onfido-android-sdk/README.md

 ### Sample App

-We have included sample app to show how to integrate the Onfido SDK.
-Please check out [our sample app](sample-app)
+We have included a [sample app](sample-app) to show how to integrate the Onfido SDK.

 ### API Documentation

-Further information about the underlying Onfido API is available in our [API reference](https://documentation.onfido.com).
+Further information about the Onfido API is available in our [API reference](https://documentation.onfido.com).

 ### Support

 Please open an issue through [GitHub](https://github.com/onfido/onfido-android-sdk/issues).
 Please be as detailed as you can.
 Remember **not** to submit your token in the issue.
-Also check the closed issues to check whether it has been previously raised and answered.
+Also check the closed issues to see whether it has been previously raised and answered.

-If you have any issues that contain sensitive information please send us an email with the ISSUE: at the start of the subject to [android-sdk@onfido.com](mailto:android-sdk@onfido.com).
+If you have any issues that contain sensitive information please send us an email with the `ISSUE:` at the start of the subject to [android-sdk@onfido.com](mailto:android-sdk@onfido.com).

 Previous version of the SDK will be supported for a month after a new major version release.
 Note that when the support period has expired for an SDK version, no bug fixes will be provided, but the SDK will keep functioning (until further notice).